 Selling a $16 T-shirt with $4 of shipping fees costs $2.00 (10% of $20) if it’s a free listing or $2.35 (10% of $20 + $0.35) if not.
 If you managed to pick up the shirt from a thrift store for $5, then you’ll have made a profit of at least $8.65.
 That’s quite a chunk of change!

 We've covered the only eBay fees most beginning sellers will have to pay here.
-However, there are other expenses: PayPal fees, shipping and handling costs, etc. See "The Full Cost of Selling on eBay" if you plan to build a business.
+However, there are other expenses: payment processing fees, shipping and handling costs, etc. See "The Full Cost of Selling on eBay" if you plan to build a business.

 See "Where to Buy" in our previous post on how to sell on Amazon.
 You can find great deals and excellent things to sell at the same places we recommend there—we promise!

 Go on eBay and search for an item you want to sell.
 Scroll down and on the left you’ll see a list of “Show only” options.
-Click “Sold listings.” eBay will show you records of other users successfully selling the item.
+Click “Sold Items.” eBay will show you records of other users successfully selling the item.

 If there are any results, look at the prices.
 You’ll probably be able to sell the item for a similar amount.
 Calculate that price against the cost of buying it combined with your eBay fees to decide whether you can make a worthwhile profit.